warhammer327/golang-web-snippetbox/README.md

 # Snippetbox
-This is a Go project following the best practices from the book Let's Go by Alex Edward.
 This project demonstrates how to configure a Go web application, handle errors gracefully, use a database for dynamic responses, and implement middleware for request processing.

 ```
 /root